CIS-566-Fall-2023/hw03-legos/README.md

 ## User Configurable Parameters
 A user is allowed to interact with the LEGOfier as a singular tool using certain parameters:
 ![](controls.png)
-- **Particle Separation** handles thescale of the bricks that compose the model, allowing it to be made from more or fewer bricks.
+- **Particle Separation** handles the scale of the bricks that compose the model, allowing it to be made from more or fewer bricks.

 | Particle Separation = 0.1       | Particle Separation = 0.05         | Particle Separation = 0.03|